syncpoint/terrain-rgb/README.md

 1. Reduce the number of tiles by skipping the areas without elevation data.
 We estimate the potential savings are approximately 35%.
 2. Examine the artefacts in the alps.
 3. Verify the elevation on randomly distributed locations over Austria.
 4. __As of Feb.
 17 2020 new data has been published [Digitales Geländemodell - 10m](https://www.data.gv.at/katalog/dataset/46a7a06a-f69b-405e-aac2-77f775449ad3).
-The GeoTIFF now contains a second band used for transparancy.__ Maybe this renders 1) obsolete.
+The GeoTIFF now contains a second band used for transparency.__ Maybe this renders 1) obsolete.

 # References